 - Add the mince and cook until it is browned on the outside.
 Keep breaking it up with a wooden spoon and stirring.

 - Add the tinned tomatoes.
-Half fill the tin with water and add it to the mince too.
+Half fill the tin with water and add it to the mince too along with the black beans.
 Bring to the boil then lower the heat and simmer for an hour.

 - Serve with rice.
 Add whatever optional toppings you like.